philc/book-notes/creativity inc - ed catmull.md

     role Pixar played in it, but for now, I will simply assert that failure made him better, wiser, and kinder."
   * As they felt good about Toy Story's imminent release, Steve scrambled to IPO them so they could renegotiate their contract with Disney.
-Great foresight and hustle!
-(They IPO'd in 1995)
+(Great foresight and hustle!
+They went public in 1995).
   * How to understand a problem once spotted?
 Attention, and lots of conversations.
-    * (It's not hard, but I feel like I try to jump straight to a solution, because I'm impatient or short on bandwidth)
+    * (It's not hard, but I feel like I try to jump straight to a solution, because I'm impatient or feel short on bandwidth)
   * Finding a culture problem and trying to solve it was invigorating for everyone.
   * Trying to sense future ways the company could be harmed or undone:
     * "What would happen to our egos if we continued to succeed?
 Would they grow so large they could hurt us, and if so, what could we do to address that overconfidence?"
 * Establishing Pixar's identity (chap 4)
   * Two mantras developed:
     * Story is King.
-Made priorities clear, pu tech and merchandising in its place.
+It made priorities clear, and it put tech and merchandising in their place.
     * Trust the Process
-      * Focus on building the process.
+      * Focus on building the process
       * Pride in the Pixar way
   * The initial junior team working on Toy Story 2 failed.
 Lasseter stepped in and took over.
 Ed asked himself: how did that happen?